gg4u/nifty/Atlas/Atlas.md

-Atlas Log
+# Atlas Log

-Test 0
+Atlas log for **Test 0**
+Creation of demo to present knowledge maps for learning and discovery created / edited by users.

+Maps are collected in the Nifty.Works' Atlas [1].

+[1] Nifty.works platform dedicated to factual knowledge, as per September 2018.

 # Roadmap definition  [August 2018]

-- project writing
+- [x] project writing
   - definition of object, action, results

-- project management
+- [x] project management
   - production of deliverables and documentation